diogo464/hotreload.nvim/README.md

 - Only reloads buffers that are currently visible in a window
 - Runs `:checktime` when a buffer becomes visible or gets focus
 - Only checks unmodified buffers to avoid conflicts with your work
+- Silent by default - no notifications when files are reloaded

 ## Installation